Syam7926/Techonews/README.md

 # Techonews
+All about technology
-All About Technology, We are providing latest news and reviews
+We are providing latest news and reviews
 #trends, #Mobiles #Computer #Gadgets